nikolim/katacoda-scenarios/ansible-mern/step1.md

 ## Write example playbook

-Ansible playbooks are consisted of modules of tasks you want to run.
+Ansible playbooks consist of modules of tasks you want to run.
 They are implemented in YAML format.

 Below is a playbook example.
 Paste it to the editor and run it.